Rabbit in a dream sitting calmly in cupped human hands looking up with trust

 A rabbit in dreams is always an encounter with something tender, fast, alive.
 With what requires not force but attentiveness.
 Not pursuit but patient stillness.
 A rabbit is a creature of instinct and sensing: she feels danger before it appears.
 She knows how to stay safe through speed, through alertness, through knowing when to hide.

-Your unconscious knows how to speak with you — it simply needs your permission.
 Let the rabbit from your dream stay near — don’t chase her.
 Simply watch.
 And perhaps she will come on her own.

 Other Dream Meanings